 Patriarchy and Genesis 1:26-31

 Patriarchy typically defined “is a social system in which males hold primary power and predominate in roles of political leadership, moral authority, social privilege and control of property.
 In the domain of the family, fathers or father-figures hold authority over women and children.”1)https://en.wikipedia.org/wiki/Patriarchy In other words, males rule and laws are enacted to support male rulership.
 Males lead and females follow.
 However, in Genesis 1:26-31 we are told that God creates humanity in God’s image and likeness, male and female.
 The stated purpose for the creation of humanity was for them (male and female) to procreate and to care for creation.
-In fact, the concern for creation care is stated first, followed by procreation and followed by a restatement of their mission to care for God’s creation.
+In fact, the concern for creation care is stated first, followed by procreation and a restatement of their mission to care for God’s creation.
 Nowhere in Genesis 1 can we find anything remotely related to Patriarchy.
 What is presented is that males and females are equal.
 They both are created in God’s image.
 They both are charged with the same mission, which is to care for creation.
 Thus, humans are equal ontologically and functionally, whilst being different biologically.

 This difference does not produce subordination, but enhances relational intimacy.